The Last Chimpanzee

 At nine years old, Eli is already beyond the age most animal trainers would allow a chimp to work.
 This is due to the extraordinary strength and ultimate aggression a chimp exhibits as they get older and hit maturity.
 His handlers, however, are not most animal trainers.
 Veteran wild animal trainer, Steve martin (Steve Martin’s Working Wildlife) has been working with animals in the entertainment industry for over five decades, on projects as diverse as I Dream Of Jeannie to Dances with Wolves.
 Alongside him is veteran primate trainer, Keith Bower (The Clan of the Cave Bear, The Jungle Book).
 In spite of their combined experience, even these seasoned trainers have their concerns about Eli’s ability to perform, and more importantly, the safety of the other cast and crew, which includes the film’s leads, Bollywood megastars, Shahrukh Kahn and Anushka Sharma.

-Our documentary provides access to this seldom seen process, as well as underpin a broader narrative of the ethics of working animals, particularly those who share 96% of our (human) DNA.
+Our docuseries provides access to this seldom seen process, as well as underpin a broader narrative of the ethics of working animals, particularly those who share 96% of our (human) DNA.
 With shifting federal laws impacting the endangered species act, coupled with an industry where computer generated animation is increasingly taking over the spotlight and animal rights organizations wielding great power and influence through Hollywood and beyond, the spot light is dimming on the future of a profession that once had a significant impact on our entertainment.